Nevada State Tree: Single-leaf Pinyon Pine

 Single-leaf Pinyon grows throughout Nevada's mountain ranges at elevations from 4,000 to 9,000 feet.
 The species dominates the pinyon-juniper woodland zone that covers millions of acres across Nevada.
 These woodlands form the most extensive plant community in the Great Basin.
 Nevada contains more pinyon-juniper habitat than any other state.
 The tree grows on rocky slopes and ridges where few other trees survive.
 Pinyon tolerates Nevada's extreme temperature swings from summer heat exceeding 100°F to winter cold below zero.
 The species requires minimal rainfall - as little as 10 to 15 inches annually.
 This drought tolerance allows pinyon to thrive where most forest trees cannot grow.

 The official name is Single-leaf Pinyon Pine, describing the unique one-needle characteristic.
 Nevadans commonly call it pinyon pine or simply pinyon.
 The scientific name Pinus monophylla combines Pinus (Latin for pine) with monophylla (Greek for 'single leaf'), directly describing the singular needle.
 The term 'pinyon' comes from Spanish piñón, meaning pine nut or pine seed.
-Early Spanish explorers in the Southwest used this name for pines producing edible nuts.
+Early Spanish speakers in the Southwest used this name for pines producing edible nuts.

 Some references spell it pinon without the tilde, though pinyon is standard in Nevada and scientific literature.
 Native American tribes had various names - the Shoshone called it tüba, the Paiute called it tuva.
 Nevada miners and ranchers simply called them nut pines.
 The species belongs to the Pinaceae family.
 Single-leaf Pinyon grows only in the Great Basin region, making it endemic to Nevada, western Utah, eastern California, and northwestern Arizona.
 No other pinyon species has the single-needle adaptation, making Nevada's state tree botanically unique.